SimonGAndrews/xstate-fsmPlus-Espruino/README.md

 ## (This repro is currently Work in Progress)

-The current status is that a working version has been deployed and is available as per the implementation notes below.
+The current status is 'not operational' -  the required source fies are being updated in line with the issues raised in this repro ~~that a working version has been deployed and is available as per the implementation notes below~~.
 Testing is continuing and examples are being created and published here within the examples folder.
 Watch this space :)

 **This software should be considered as experimental.**